 learning and local SMMEs to establish a agriculture research based laboratory.
-1 Agriculture laboratory supported. sector and civil society organizations.
-Identity potential partners for support with University of Limpopo.
+1 Agriculture laboratory supported. society organizations.
 Identify SMMEs and commodities that require the services of the laboratory.
 Cannabis Economy Marula Fruit Valorization Provincial strategy on cannabis and herp Non commercialization of Marula Fruit & emerging SMMEs in the cannabis& herp economy.
-To support existing and emerging SMME in Marula the cannabis & herp economy. # of SMMEs supported in Marula Fruit economy. # of value chains supported of the Marula Fruit.
-Institutionazing of cannabis economy in both SDF and LED Plan.
-Institutionazing of cannabis economy in both SDF and LED Plan.
-Identify SMMEs in the cannabis& herp economy.
-Identify SMMEs in Marula Fruit economy.
-Identify different value chains in Marula Fruit.
+To support existing and emerging SMME in Marula the cannabis & herp economy. # of SMMEs supported in Institutionazing of cannabis economy in both SDF and LED Plan.
+Institutionazing of cannabis economy in both SDF and LED Plan. economy.
+Identify SMMEs in Marula Fruit economy Identify different value chains in Marula Fruit.
 Hand on support of SMMEs through partnership with UL & Letaba Tvet College.
 Hand on support of SMMEs through partnership with UL & Letaba Tvet College.
 Develop a strategy to support different value chains through partnership with UL.
-Re-Imagining Phalaborwa Town Giyani Gold Fields One Commodity Town, Mining Town No planning for Giyani as potential Mining Town. economy of Phalaborwa Town by unlocking new economies- Multistakeholder Team established and reporting Identify potential sectors of the economy for diversification.
-Scenario based planning i.e. infrastructure implication.
-Research the potential of hydrogen and logistics as viable economic opportunities for Phalaborwa.
-Identification of key stakeholders to form Conceptualize and conduct feasibility studies on Hydrogen and Logistics in Phalaborwa.
+Re-Imagining Phalaborwa Town Giyani Gold Fields One Commodity Town, Mining Town No planning for Giyani as potential Mining Town. economy of Phalaborwa Town by unlocking new economies- sectors.
+Multistakeholder Team Identify potential sectors of the economy for diversification.
+Scenario based planning i.e. infrastructure implication. opportunities for Phalaborwa.
+Conceptualize and conduct feasibility studies on Hydrogen and Logistics in Phalaborwa.
 Development of Terms of

 To establish a part of the References for the

-multistakeholder multistakeholder team .multistakeholder
+multistakeholder multistakeholder team. multistakeholder

 team to begin to team

 reimagine Giyani as

 Mining Town.